-While the family's principal place of residence is excluded as an asset on the FAFSA, the net worth of other real estate must be reported on the FAFSA.
+While the family's principal place of residence (the family home) is excluded as an asset on the FAFSA, the net worth of other real estate must be reported on the FAFSA, usually as an investment.
 The net worth should be based on the current market value of the real estate minus any debts secured by the real estate.
 Given the recent volatility in the real estate market, the market value should be as up-to-date as possible.